 Putting lessons into practice

-RMS estimates from Hurricane Ian.
+RMS estimates a staggering $67bn in insured losses from Hurricane Ian.
 The region is no stranger to hurricane activity; much of the building stock impacted by Ian was also hit by Irma in 2017 and Charley in 2004.
 Indeed, Ian was the seventh US major hurricane landfall since 2017.

 Ian arrived when the Florida insurance market was already in a precarious state, following a recent spate of insurance company insolvencies over the past couple of years.
 Prior to Hurricane Ian, six Florida property insurers were declared insolvent in 2022 amid widespread financial problems in the industry.